gracelang/language/languageSpec/spec.md

 Types are disjunctions of interfaces; interfaces are sets of methods.
 An interface literal consists of the keyword `interface` followed by an opening brace, a sequence of method signatures, and a closing brace.
-The `interface` keyword may be omitted when the interface literal is the sole item on the right-hand-side of a type declaration.
 Type declarations may not be overridden.

 **Examples**

-	type MyCatType = interface {  // the word interface may be omitted color → Colour
+	type MyCatType = interface {
+    // I care about only names and colours color → Colour
 		name → String
 	}
-	// I care only about names and colours

-	type MyParametricType⟦A,B⟧ =
+	type MyParametricType⟦A,B
-		interface {
+          where A <: Hashable, B <: DisposableReference⟧ = interface {
 			at (_:A) put (_:B) → Boolean
 			cleanup(_:B)
-		} where A <: Hashable,  B <: DisposableReference
+    }

 **Grammar**
 ```